 - The Hanging Houses of Cuenca (The Casas Colgadas) hang over the Huecar River Gorge and date back to the 14th Century.
 Wooden Balconies painted in myriad colors in groups of three give eye-popping magnificence.

-- The Cathedral of Saint Mary in Burgos is dedicated to Virgin Mary and is of paramount importance.
+- The Cathedral of Saint Mary in Burgos is dedicated to the Virgin Mary and is of paramount importance.
 The soul-inspiring cathedral has influenced the evolution of arts and architecture at different times throughout history and also French Gothic art in Spain.
 It preserves exotic miraculous works of genius artists.

 - The Teide National Park in the Canary Islands is the oldest national park in Spain with the highest Spanish mountain, Mount Teide.
 It is also the world’s third-highest active volcano.
 The films, One Million Years B.C, Intacto, Clash of the Titans, and Wrath of the Titans have theatrical scenery filmed in Teide National Park.
 The highest Christian church in Spain which is a small chapel dedicated to the Virgen de las Nieves is situated here.